 The commercial harvest of macropods in Queensland is predominantly for meat products used for human consumption and pet food.
 The majority of macropod skins utilised for leather and fur products are sourced from meat processors.
-Less than 1% of the commercial take were harvested for their skins only in 2018 (figures 10-13).
-The largest skin only harvest in 2018 was for 1,912 red kangaroos in the central zone followed by 821 eastern grey kangaroos in the central zone.
+Less than 0.1% of the commercial take was harvested for their skins only in 2019 (figures 10-13).
+The only harvest in 2019 for skins alone was for 250 eastern grey kangaroos from the eastern zone.